jbccc/audio_style_transfer/README.md

 Although our method did not work in the end (especially because of the dataset), we believe that it will inspire others to do better.

+Last but not least, do not hesitate to reach out, it would be a pleasure to discuss style transfer.

 ## Code

 The code is written in python 3.9.
 The repositories was initialized using poetry.